wilhelmer/mkdocs-multirepo/README.md

 - `title`: Text for the landing page list item.
 - `image`: Image for the landing page list item.
 - `url`: URL of the repository.
-- 'branch': Branch of the repository.
+- `branch`: Branch of the repository.
 Default: empty (which is `master` for most of the repositories).
-- 'mkdocs_dir': Directory (within repo) where the mkdocs directory structure is located.
-Default: '.'.
+- `mkdocs_dir`: Directory (within repo) where the mkdocs directory structure is located.
+Default: `.`.
-- 'mkdocs_config': Mkdocs config file used during `mkdocs build`.
-Default: 'mkdocs.yml'.
+- `mkdocs_config`: Mkdocs config file used during `mkdocs build`.
+Default: `mkdocs.yml`.
-- 'index_html': Index html file for this repository.
-Default: 'index.html'.
+- `index_html`: Index html file for this repository.
+Default: `index.html`.
-- 'pdf': Link to pdf file.
+- `pdf`: Link to pdf file.
-- 'element_id': ID of the DOM element on the landing page where the links to the this repo project should be created.
+- `element_id`: ID of the DOM element on the landing page where the links to the this repo project should be created.
 Default: from config.

+Additionally, the following general settings are available:

-`element_id`: ID of the DOM element on the landing page where the links to the projects should be created.
+- `element_id`: ID of the DOM element on the landing page where the links to the projects should be created.
 Default: `multirepo`.

-`target_dir`: Output directory.
+- `target_dir`: Output directory.
 Default: `site`.

-`repos_dir`: Target directory for repositories (submodules).
+- `repos_dir`: Target directory for repositories (submodules).
 Default: `repositories`.

-`extra_files`: Additional files to be placed in the output directory.
+- `extra_files`: Additional files to be placed in the output directory.

-`index_tpl`: Path to index template.
-Default: `index.tpl`
+- `index_tpl`: Path to index template.
+Default: `index.tpl`.

 ### index.tpl